smnnlt/sportsdata/README.md

 A collection of datasets from sports.

+> WARNING: This package is currently under early development.
+Datasets
+> and its contents may change in the future.

 ## Datasets

 -   `bundesliga`: Results of all games of the first and second German